camunda/camunda-docs-manual/content/reference/bpmn20/events/message-events.md

-## Querying for Message Event subscriptions
+## Querying for Message Event Subscriptions

 The engine supports message start events and intermediate message events.